 Migdalia Gonzalez

-Gonzalez’s journey into occupational therapy is both inspiring and unconventional.
-A lifelong caregiver at heart, she discovered the profession later in life, making the bold decision at age 44 to return to school after working in corporate America and the maritime industry.
-While attending Keiser University, she balanced full-time work with full-time studies, embracing the university’s one-course-a-month format.
-As the eldest student in her class, she persevered through significant challenges—including living on an inflatable mattress during clinical rotations demonstrating resilience, determination, and an unwavering commitment to her goals.
-After earning her associate’s degree, she pursued a career as a traveling Certified Occupational Therapy Assistant, working across diverse settings in Texas and California before returning to complete her bachelor’s and master’s degrees through the MSLT Bridge program.
+Mikki’s journey into occupational therapy is both unconventional and deeply meaningful.
+A lifelong caregiver at heart, she discovered the profession later in life and, at age 44, made the bold decision to return to school after successful careers in corporate America and the maritime industry.
+While attending Keiser University, she balanced full‑time employment with full‑time studies in the university’s accelerated one‑course‑at‑a‑time format.
+As the eldest student in her cohort, she persevered through significant personal and financial challenges—at one point sleeping on an inflatable mattress during clinical rotations—demonstrating resilience, determination, and an unwavering commitment to her goals.

 • Certified Occupational Therapy Assistant